Manuel Margot Player Props: Rays vs. Athletics

 |Games w/1+ RBI

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in the league.

-- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.
+- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (6.33).

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to rank 22nd in baseball in home runs given up (11 total, 1.6 per game).

-- The Athletics will look to Waldichuk (0-1) in his second start of the season.
+- Fujinami (0-1) pitches for the Athletics to make his second start this season.

-- His last time out came on Sunday against the Los Angeles Angels, when the lefty tossed 5 2/3 innings, surrendering six earned runs while allowing nine hits.
+- The righty last pitched on Saturday against the Los Angeles Angels, when he went 2 1/3 innings, allowing eight earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.